angelpinheiro/bikenance-backend/README.md

     - The app receives the notification and displays it to the user, indicating that the new activity has been synchronized.

+## Deployment

+* To use the Strava API you need to register an application on the Strava Developers website.
+This registration will provide you with the necessary parameters to make requests: `strava.client_id` and `strava.client_secret`.

+* This server also uses Firebase for push notifications, so you need to create a Firebase project and configure it:
+  - Create a new project in the [Firebase Console](https://console.firebase.google.com), and enable Firebase Cloud Messaging (FCM) to send push notifications from the server to the Bikenance app.
+  - Replace the existing `firebase-adminsdk.json` file with the one generated from your Firebase project.

+Then update the `application.conf` file with appropriate URLs, database host, server port, and Strava API client credentials for your deployment.

 ## License

-The Bikenance Server is released under the [MIT License](LICENSE).
+The Bikenance Server is released under the [MIT License](LICENSE.md).
 Please review the license file for more information.